-If you’ve never seen the television show Westworld I would suggest watching it before travelling to Cuba.
+If you’ve never seen the television show Westworld, I would suggest watching it before traveling to Cuba.
 Cuba is the real life Westworld.

 And no matter how illicit those fantasies may be, there are no consequences for those rich vacationers in Cuba.
 It’s like stepping into another world where every ‘local’ is a bit player, a sim or a non-player character (NPC) in a large game intended for tourists.